weeyin83/SarahOctoPet/README.md

 ![Our Bicep Runbook](/images/biceprunbook.png)

-Our runbook, creates the Resource Group, deploys the Bicep files and then associates the new Web Apps with Octopus ready for our application to deploy to them.
+Our runbook, creates the Resource Group, deploys the Bicep files and then registers the new [Web Apps as deployment targets](https://octopus.com/docs/octopus-rest-api/examples/deployment-targets/add-azure-web-app) within Octopus Deploy ready for our application to deploy to them.

 # Variables
 **Location** - This is the Azure region your resources will be deployed to.